 After Ardashir died, his son Darius II became King of Persia.
 He was the son of a woman Ardashir wasn't married to, and some people held this against him.
-Like his father, Darius II was a weak king.
-So Darius, too, spent most of his time trying to control revolts.
+Like his father, Darius II was a weak king; his half-sister, Parysatis, held a lot of the power.
+Darius and Parysatis, like Xerxes, too, spent most of their time trying to control revolts.
 There were revolts in Syria, Lydia, and Media (modern Iran).
 Egypt revolted again in 410 BC, and this time succeeded in breaking free of Persian control.
 However, as Greece got weaker during the Peloponnesian War, Darius II did manage to get more influence there.

 Ardashir II of Persia (on a coin)

 When Darius II died in 404 BC (just as the Peloponnesian War was ending), his son Ardashir II became King of Persia.
-But his younger brother, Cyrus, also wanted to be king.
-Only a few years later, Cyrus got together a bunch of Greek mercenaries (under the general Xenophon) and tried to kill Ardashir and make himself king.
+But his mother Parysatis wanted to keep the power she was used to.
+She sponsored Ardashir's younger brother, Cyrus (who was still a teenager) to be king.
+Parysatis got together a bunch of Greek mercenaries (under the general Xenophon) and tried to kill Ardashir and make Cyrus king (which would have put Parysatis in power).
 When the troops met in battle, Cyrus' troops (the Greek ones) won, but Cyrus himself was killed in the battle, so Ardashir II went on being king anyway.

-When Ardashir II died in 358 BC, his son Ardashir III killed off most of his brother's family in order to become the King of Persia.
+When Ardashir II died in 358 BC, Artaxerxes III (his son with Stateira) killed off most of his brother's family in order to become the King of Persia.
 Ardashir III was a stronger king than his ancestors had been, and managed to reconquer Egypt in 342 BC.
 In other places, too, he stopped revolts and made Persia more powerful.
 But he was poisoned by one of his advisors, Bagoas, in 338 BC.

 Bagoas put Ardashir III's son Arses on the throne, because Arses was a child and Bagoas figured he could tell Arses what to do.
 But when Arses began to grow up, Bagoas poisoned him, too, and in 336 Bagoas made Arses' cousin Darius III the King of Persia.
 He is probably the Darius mentioned in the Bible (Nehemiah 12.22).
 Bagoas put him on the throne thinking he would be easy to push around.